WebAssembly/spec/document/core/exec/runtime.rst

 ~~~~~~~~~~~~~~~~~

 An *element instance* is the runtime representation of an :ref:`element segment <syntax-elem>`.
-Like table instances, an element instance holds a vector of function elements.
+It holds a vector of function elements.

 .. math::
   \begin{array}{llll}